IT-forward/js-fn-rock-paper-scissors/README.md

 ## Before you start

-Before you start coding,
+Before you start coding:
 - create another git branch called your name
 - finish your code
 - commit
 - push it to GitHub
 - open the repository and create pull request
-- Request my (@bahriddin) code review.
+- request my (@bahriddin) code review.

 # Rock, Paper, or Scissors